 Our Chief Executive Officer and the Chief Financial Officer assessed the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2023.
 In making this assessment, our Chief Executive Officer and the Chief Financial Officer used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework (2013).
-Based on their assessment, our Chief Executive Officer and the Chief Financial reporting is effective.
+Based on their assessment, our Chief Executive Officer and the Chief Financial Officer believes that, as of December 31, 2023, the Corporation's internal control over financial reporting is effective.